idealo/imagededup/README.md

 - *image_dir*: Directory where all image files are present.

 - *duplicate_map*: A dictionary representing retrieved duplicates with filenames as key and a list of retrieved duplicate filenames as value.
-The duplicate_map with scores can also be passed (obtained from [find_duplicates](#find_duplicates) function with scores attribute set to True).
+A duplicate_map with scores can also be passed (obtained from [find_duplicates](#find_duplicates) function with scores attribute set to True).

-- *filename*: Image file for which duplicates are to be plotted.
+- *filename*: Image file name for which duplicates are to be plotted.

 - *outfile*: Name of the file the plot should be saved to. *None* by default.

 The output looks as below:

 ![figs](_readme_figures/plot_dups.png)

 ## Contribute
-We welcome all kinds of contributions, models trained on different datasets, new model architectures and/or hyperparameters combinations that improve the performance of the currently published model.
+We welcome all kinds of contributions.

-Will publish the performances of new models in this repository.

 See the [Contribution](CONTRIBUTING.md) guide for more details.

 ## Citation